starsky logo

 starsky-ergonomics-engineer-example

-We relocated the control station to a private room, so drivers could operate the truck without distractions.
+My first step was to relocate the control station to a private room, so drivers could operate the truck without distractions.

 UX Research & Design